iandanforth/pymuscle/README.md

 ([Potvin and Fuglevand, 2017](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005581)).
 If you use this library as part of your research please cite that paper.

+We hope to extend this model and support alternative models in the future.

 ## More about PyMuscle

 Motor control in biological creatures is complex.
 PyMuscle allows you to capture